lslusarczyk/ishmemexperiments/README.md

-Uptade: works for now!

-## ISHMEM does not pass unitest on Borealis, Minimal-Reproducible-Example
+## ISHMEM with MPI Minimal Example for experiments

 ### checkout example